sivaniDronamraju/sivaniDronamraju/README.md

 ### What I’m Building & Exploring

-I’m a builder at heart.
-I love mixing data, AI, and a little curiosity to make things come alive.
+I love mixing data, AI, and a little curiosity.
 Most days, you’ll find me deep in dashboards, data marts, or experimenting with AI agents.

 **Right now:**
 - 🥫 I’m developing a **Supplier Performance Analytics app** for a food-industry startup, SQM SOFT INC, turning 25 years of supplier data into live dashboards and predictive insights using MySQL, Python, and Streamlit.